puppetlabs/bolt/documentation/experimental_features.md

 This feature was introduced in [Bolt 3.21.0]().

 Configuration policies are public classes that can be assigned directly to one or more nodes via the Bolt command line.
-Policies are Puppet code (.pp files).
+Policies are Puppet code stored in .pp files.

 Policies can be accessed through the `policy` subcommand, with `apply`, `new` and `show` options.
 The default location for a policy created through Bolt is `<Bolt project directory>/manifests/<policyname>.pp`.
 Bolt creates an empty class to fill in with the desired configuration.

-Once a policy is created it can be applied to targets via `bolt policy apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.
+Once a policy is created it can be applied to target nodes via `bolt policy apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.
+Use '-h' with any of the policy subcommand options for more detail.

+A Bolt project's configuration file `bolt-project.yaml` also has a new `policies` setting which lists the configuration policies available to a project.
+When not configured, the policies feature for a given project is disabled.

 ## `run_container` plan step